apache/incubator-hugegraph/README.md

 # hugegraph-common

-hugegraph-common is a tool module for [HugeGraph](https://github.com/hugegraph/hugegraph) and its peripheral components. hugegraph-common encapsulates locks, configurations, events, iterators, rest and some numeric or collection util classes to simplify the development of HugeGraph and its components.
+hugegraph-common is a common module for [HugeGraph](https://github.com/hugegraph/hugegraph) and its peripheral components. hugegraph-common encapsulates locks, configurations, events, iterators, rest and some numeric or collection util classes to simplify the development of HugeGraph and its components.